andrewdavis23/table_file_compiler/README.md

 There was a bug within the pd.read_excel function:  "Workbook contains no default style, apply openpyxl's default."
 Openpyxl is the engine that reads .xlxs files.
 This seems to be working now.

 ## Future adds:
-Append tables on matching column names. exclude excess columns
+- Append tables on matching column names and exclude excess columns.
+- Currently doesn't work well for files where the head is not in row 1.
+It still combines the empty space above the header.